secretstartups/handbook/people-group/offboarding/index.html.md

 Joining the channel is voluntary and subject to GitLab's [Code of Conduct](/community/contribute/code-of-conduct/).

 GitLab, the company, monitors the channel and can remove people from it at their sole discretion.
-The GitLab [Code of Business and Cnduct and Ethics](https://ir.gitlab.com/static-files/7d8c7eb3-cb17-4d68-a607-1b7a1fa1c95d) is enforced in the channel.
+The GitLab [Code of Business Conduct and Ethics](https://ir.gitlab.com/static-files/7d8c7eb3-cb17-4d68-a607-1b7a1fa1c95d) is enforced in the channel.

 ## Involuntary Offboarding